 What to keep in mind when you are looking for a new unit

 As the temperatures outside continue to climb, you may be wondering if your current air conditioning system will be able to keep up.
-If you have followed through with an air conditioning unit inspection and are told it is time to invest in a new system, Commercial Service would like to give you a bit of background knowledge so you are thoroughly prepared on your search.
+If you have followed through with an air conditioning unit inspection and are told it is time to invest in a new system, Commercial Service would like to give you a bit of background knowledge, so you are thoroughly prepared on your search.

-Types of AC units
+Types of AC units for homes

 There are various types of air conditioning units on the market, so you should be aware of the differences between each of the categories.

 The portable AC unit consists of a mobile, self-contained unit that is placed on the floor inside of a room, and discharges exhaust heat using a hose vent through an exterior wall or window vent.
 These units are a bit nosier than other units and are typically only suited for rooms less than 500 square feet in size.
 Because this unit operates inside, the evaporator fan runs constantly to get rid of condensed moisture that collects within the unit.
 This means that you will not risk moisture turning into a puddle under the unit, like you could face with a window unit.

 Just like a portable AC unit, all of the components of the window air conditioner are inside of the box.
 This unit is placed in a window, where it will eject the hot exhaust to the outdoors, while injecting cool air into the room.
 Window air conditioners come in many sizes, with some being able to cool an entire floor.
 If you choose one or two larger window units, it is best that your home is one story, and fairly smaller in square footage.